davesque/s/README.md

 $ s -t python_with_args bing
 ```

-`s` looks for templates using the value of `$S_TEMPLATE_PATH` in its
+`s` looks for templates in `$S_TEMPLATE_PATH`.
+By default, this variable
-environment.
-By default, this variable points to the `templates` directory in
+points to the `templates` directory in the same location as `s.sh` when it was
-the same location as `s.sh` when it was sourced.
-You can also manually specify
+sourced.
+You can also manually specify the location of your templates
-the location of your templates directory:
+directory:

 ```bash
 export S_TEMPLATE_PATH=<path to template directory>